 Is Your Website Polished?

-For SEO to be successful, you need to have a polished website for customers to visit.
-Before you even think about search engine rankings, make sure your website is appealing and relevant.
+For SEO to succeed, you need a polished website for customers to visit.
+Before you think about search engine rankings, ensure your website is appealing and relevant.
 There’s no point in wasting money on SEO and search engine marketing if your website isn’t ready to go.
-Think about it—if you’re a potential customer and you click on a search result, you expect to see a credible website that meets your expectations.
+Think about it—if you’re a potential customer and click on a search result, you expect to see a credible website that meets your expectations.
 Make sure you deliver that to your customers before you focus on SEO.
-Your customers will have strong opinions right away, so be sure you are presenting an image you can be proud of right away.
+Your customers will have strong opinions immediately, so be sure you are presenting an image you can be proud of immediately.

 Think About the Potential Impact

-As Anish Aryal, Co-founder of Digital Spotlight, puts it, “Whether you’re managing a small or large business, a well-rounded presence across multiple platforms can help contribute to the overall awareness of your brand.”
-This perspective underscores the importance of not just focusing on SEO within your website but also establishing a presence across various digital platforms to enhance brand awareness and contribute positively to your SEO efforts.
+As Anish Aryal, Co-founder of Digital Spotlight, says, “Whether you’re managing a small or large business, a well-rounded presence across multiple platforms can help contribute to the overall awareness of your brand.”
+This perspective underscores the importance of focusing on SEO within your website and establishing a presence across various digital platforms to enhance brand awareness and contribute positively to your SEO efforts.

 Consider Your Business Type

 Do you operate on a mostly local level?
 If so, then local SEO might be a good option for you.
-Google has been shown to slightly favour local small businesses, and focusing on a local search will give potential customers highly relevant results.
+Google has been shown to favour local small businesses slightly, and focusing on a local search will give potential customers highly relevant results.
 With competition growing ever fiercer for worldwide rankings, local search gives smaller businesses a chance to compete.
-Using location data from mobile devices, local search delivers results to potential customers on the go, right when they need them.
+Using location data from mobile devices, local search delivers results to potential customers on the go right when they need them.

 Should You Hire Someone for SEO?

-Understanding SEO and developing a successful strategy takes a lot of time and energy.
+Understanding SEO and developing a successful strategy takes time and energy.
 You need to know your customers, what they’re looking for, and the competition for the keywords you’re considering.
-You need to optimize your website’s SEO and you need to put out content that incorporates relevant keywords consistently.
+It would be best if you optimized your website’s SEO and put out content that incorporates relevant keywords consistently.
 If you’re like most small business owners, you’ve got a lot on your plate.
 SEO isn’t easy to understand and comes with a steep learning curve.
 It might make sense to outsource the work to an SEO agency or a freelancer.
 You’ll get better results, and you’ll be able to spend your time working on other projects.

 A Long-Term Strategy

-Search engine optimization can make a lot of sense for your small business.
+Search engine optimization (SEO) can make a lot of sense for your small business.
 However, you will need to invest sufficient time and money into it.
-It can take months to see any meaningful results, and it’s important to be patient with developing and understanding SEO strategy.
-If you pursue SEO the right way, you might just find you become the first choice for customers.
+It can take months to see meaningful results, and patience is essential while developing and understanding SEO strategies.
+If you pursue SEO correctly, you might become the first choice for customers.

 • About the Author